 Ikele poeme na mono ya kuluta na kitoko

-Kongo love poem (congo, koongo, kikoongo, kikongo), a translation which come from the Democratic Republic of Congo.
-There are about 10 million speakers, the Kongos (Bakongos) mainly in the Bas-Congo provinces.
-Note that the words "image" and "poem" are similar in French, but we could use "nkunga" in place of "poem"
+Kongo (congo, koongo, kikoongo, kikongo), a translation which come from the Democratic Republic of Congo.
+There are about 10 million people who will understand this love poem mainly in the Bas-Congo provinces.
+Note that the words "image" and "poem" are similar in French, but we could use "nkunga" in place of "poem".

 The written traces in Kikongo are among the oldest.
 L. Homburger quotes the translation into Kikongo of a treatise about Christian doctrine (Lisbon 1624).
 Fr.
 Hyacinthe Brusciotto de Vetralla (Rome 1650) publishes a Kikongo-Portuguese-Latin-Italian vocabulary.

 Let us mention a few dialects of Kikongo which are spoken in the region of the former Kongo kingdom: Kimanyanga, Kintandu, Kiyombe, Kifioti and Kiladi.

 The Kongos or Bakongos are Bantu established on either side of the Congo River, the slavery period has caused their population to fall.
 For a bit of history: In the 15th century, the son of the chief of the small state of Bungu near Boma settled with his family on the Kongo plateau and subjected the local populations, Ambundus (Ambuelas).
 The first king marry in the clan of earth chiefs and is crowned mani Kongo.
 This royalty of divine right will be the keystone of the whole system.
 The kingdom extends from the ocean to the Kwango valley, and from the valleys of Congo and Nsele to that of Loje.